Free AI Visibility + Awareness score

 Why Your Brand Doesn't Show Up in ChatGPT

 We’ve audited hundreds of service businesses across four major AI platforms.
-The patterns are remarkably consistent.
-Here’s what we’ve found, and what you can do about it.
+The patterns are consistent.
+Here’s what we found, and what you can do about it.

 What are the most common reasons brands are invisible to AI?

-After analyzing citation data across hundreds of audits, we’ve identified six recurring issues that explain the vast majority of AI invisibility.
-Most companies have at least three of these problems simultaneously.
+After analyzing citation data across hundreds of audits, we identified six recurring issues that explain most AI invisibility.
+Most companies have at least three of these problems at once.

 1. AI crawlers are blocked

-This is the most common — and most fixable — problem.
+This is the most common and most fixable problem.
 Many companies have robots.txt configurations that inadvertently block AI crawlers like GPTBot (OpenAI), ClaudeBot (Anthropic), PerplexityBot, and Google-Extended (Gemini).
 Some use broad wildcard rules that block all non-standard bots.
-Others inherited configurations from security-minded IT teams who blocked unknown user agents as a default.
+Others inherited configurations from security-minded IT teams who blocked unknown user agents by default.

 The fix is straightforward, but you need to know where to look.
 We cover this in detail in The robots.txt Mistake That’s Blocking AI Crawlers.